Point cloud rendering of a car

 Car graphic showing distances

-1. Track occupied cells over time with a particle filter
+1. Tracks occupied cells over time with a particle filter

 1. Generate particles proportional to the density of 3D points and corrected by